 With this method the baby goes home well socialized, well adjusted, in excellent mental and physical condition, and able to sustain itself with an established pattern of healthy eating habits.

 Hand feeding is easy, but not simple.
 It is a complex technique that requires enough experience to recognize problems early.
 If you are a pet owner who MUST hand-feed, consider waiting until you have bred your own babies.
 If you will not wait, and have a breeder who will support you, make sure that you are SHOWN how to feed, get written instructions, and have the baby examined by an avian veterinarian immediately after purchase, just after weaning, and at any point in between that you feel you may be having problems.
 MONITOR THE BIRD'S WEIGHT DAILY.

 Hand feeding is very rewarding to us.
 I am not condoning that it be attempted by a select few, but it is an art that requires knowledge, skill, and intuition.
 We MUST put the interest of our babies first.

-Visit our Discount Parrot Supply Store when you are done reading about unweaned baby birds.
+Visit our Discount Parrot Training Page when you are done reading about unweaned baby birds.